 Duramax Diesel Power Project

 Rocket science is a whole lot more entertaining when you actually get to drive one!
 The primary mission for this Duramax Diesel Power Project includes exploring the performance potential of the Duramax/Allison in a lightweight 4x4.
-This truck was first driven in April 2004.

 A wide range of Duramax performance products have been tested, and more are in the works, which help us explore the performance potential of the Duramax/Allison powertrain - both on the dyno and at the track.
 Many of the currently available performance modules have been tested, along with a couple of the aftermarket power programmers and even a custom EFI-Live programmed ECM.